CraftMyWebsite/cmw-link/README.md

     "whitelistedIps": [
       "127.0.0.1"
     ],
-    "token": "TOKEN FROM THE CMS"
+    "token": "TOKEN FROM THE CMS",
+    "domain": "monsite.fr"
 }

 ```